Aphids (performance artists)

-Aphids are a feminist art collective from Melbourne, Australia comprising Lara Thoms, Mish Grigor and Eugenia Lim.
+Aphids are a feminist art collective from Melbourne, Australia currently comprising Lara Thoms and Mish Grigor.

 Since its inception in 1994, Aphids have presented performances and experimental theatre works across Australia and internationally, including at Arts House, Melbourne, ANTI Contemporary Arts Festival, Finland and Jue Festival, Shanghai.
 Founded by inaugural Artistic Director David Young, followed by Willoh S. Weiland from 2010 to 2019, the collective is currently led by co-directors, Lara Thoms, Mish Grigor and Eugenia Lim.

 Work

 Based at the Collingwood Arts Precinct and known for their experimental feminist performance art, Aphids are a leading contemporary performance company in Australia, incorporating live art, music, new technologies, sound and visual art.